Zerro97/khuibeom.com/content/blog/javascript-fundamentals-what-is-javascript.md

 > The book [You don't know js](https://github.com/getify/You-Dont-Know-JS) suggests that we use the word JS instead of Javascript to distance from trademark owned by Oracle.

 Also note that the official name for Javascript is **ECMAScript** as formalized by TC39.
 Since 2016, this official name is also suffixed by the revision year (ex.
 ECMAScript 2022) and abbreviated as ES (ex.
 ES2022).

----

-That was quite number of names for Javascript.
-Whether you call it Javascript, JS or ECMAScript, just remember that Javascript is not a variant of Java!

 ## Javascript Specification
 Javascript is maintained by [TC39](https://tc39.es/), an international group of committees comprised of around 50 to 100 people from web-invested companies (Mozilla, Google, Samsung etc).
 TC39 is also responsible for deciding what changes are going to be applied to Javascript.